abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

 ..  only:: draft

     We start by describing what Local Search is and how it is implemented in the or-tools library.
+The chosen problem
-The choosen example we will try so solve in this chapter is a scheduling problem: the job-shop problem.
-Don't worry if you don't know anything about scheduling or the job-shop problem, we explain it in details.
-The model we will use is called the *disjunctive model*.
+    we will try so solve in this chapter is a scheduling problem: the job-shop problem.
+Don't worry if you don't know anything about scheduling or the job-shop problem, we explain this problem in details.
+The model we will use is called the
+    *disjunctive model*.
 Constraint Programming specialized variables and global constraints were developed to solve scheduling problems.
 Instead of using ``IntVar`` variables, we'll use the dedicated ``IntervalVar``\s and ``SequenceVar``\s.
     Finally, we'll see some well-known Local Search meta-heuristics that are already implemented and can be used out of the box: